 Patients with a particular infection or who are at risk may be placed on special precautions, or isolation.
 If you are on isolation, your nurse will provide you and your family with information about the precautions and any instructions that will need to be followed by anyone going into your room—such as wearing a mask, gloves, or gown to prevent the spread of infections.
 A sign will also be placed on the door of your inpatient room.

-Learn how to put on and take off personal protective equipment (PPE) – for ex. mask, gloves, gown and eye protection.
-Please note that these videos are a guide and the PPE available in the hospital may differ slightly.
+Learn how to put on and take off personal protective equipment (PPE) – for example: mask, gloves, gown and eye protection.
+Please note that these resources are a guide and the PPE available in the hospital may differ slightly.

 There are many other ways to protect yourself and others from getting an infection while at the hospital, including: